Diffraction

-Diffraction is the deviation of waves from straight-line propagation without any change in their energy due to an obstacle or through an aperture.
-The diffracting object or aperture effectively becomes a secondary source of the propagating wave.
-Diffraction is the same physical effect as interference, but interference is typically applied to superposition of a few waves and the term diffraction is used when many waves are superposed.
+Diffraction is the deviation of waves from straight-line propagation due to an obstacle or through an aperture, without any change in their energy.
+Diffraction is the same physical effect as interference, but interference is typically used for the superposition of a few waves, while the term diffraction is used when many waves are superposed.
+The term diffraction pattern is used to refer to an image or map of the different directions of the waves after they have been diffracted.
+Diffraction patterns are pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture as shown in the first image.

-Italian scientist Francesco Maria Grimaldi coined the word diffraction and was the first to record accurate observations of the phenomenon in 1660.